nilesh1168/flixed-movie-tracker/README.md

     python manage.py createsuperuser
     ```
     Enter the email, username and password that is asked.
-    Note: Run this command from the directory where manage.py is available.
+    📝 **Note:** Run this command from the directory where manage.py is available.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>